Enka: 1980s–1990s: Losing definition and decline

 Takashi Hosokawa's song "Kita Sakaba" won the grand prix at the 24th Japan Record Awards in 1982.
-He covered Naomi Chiaki's originally song "Yagiri no Watashi" next year.
+He covered Naomi Chiaki's original song "Yagiri no Watashi" next year.
 It was also won the grand prix at the following Japan Record Awards.
 The total sales of Michiya Mihashi's work surpassed 100 million records in 1983, making him the first artist to achieve that in Japan.

-On June 11, 1986, Sanae Jōnouchi, a member of idol group Onyanko Club, released the enka single "Ajisai Bashi," written by Yasushi Akimoto.
+On June 11, 1986, Sanae Jōnouchi, a member of idol group Onyanko Club, released the enka single "Ajisai Bashi", written by Yasushi Akimoto.
 The single debuted at No. 1 on the Oricon weekly single charts.
 Ikuzo Yoshi's 1986 single "Yukiguni" became the Oricon's 300th number-one single in 1987.

 Other new enka singers around that time included Fuyumi Sakamoto and Ayako Fuji.
 Hibari Misora, at the age of 50, released the single "Midaregami" on December 10, 1987.
 "Midaregami" reached the No. 9 position on the Oricon weekly charts.
 Yasushi Akimoto wrote the lyrics of her 1989 single "Kawa no Nagare no Yō ni".
 However, she died in 1989 and the enka range expanded into the genre kayōkyoku while the genre kayōkyoku was vanishing.

 Hachiro Kasuga died in 1991.
 As enka's traditional themes were no longer appreciated among younger Japanese and Western-style J-pop music became more popular, enka sales declined.
 However, the genre still had many adherents.
 Besides TV programs, enka could be heard in many restaurants, drinking establishments, karaoke bars and cafes.
 On the other hand, "bright" enka singer Yoshimi Tendo, who was ignored when the "dark" enka songs like Keiko Fuji's song "Keiko no Yume wa Yoru Hiraku" were popular, took part in the Kōhaku Uta Gassen for the first time in 1993.
 Other new enka singers such as Toshimi Tagawa and Fuyumi Sakamoto were also appearing on TV enka programs which kept enka alive.
 Taiwanese diva Teresa Teng was also singing in Japanese and covering enka songs from the 70s until she died in 1995 at the age of 42.